meom-group/DCM/DOC/PortingNotes.md

 Here also `<NDATE0>`, `<CONFIG>` and `<CASE>` are keywords that the  running script (`nemo4.sh`) will automatically update.

+## **_(C) Real tests, evaluation of NEMO4_**
+### About the test configuration
+ With the purpose of testing and evaluating NEMO4, we choose a small configuration (Black Sea and Azov Sea, aka BSAS12) at 1/12 deg.
+This configuration was recently developped and ran in the frame of NEMO_3.6.
+ For the testing purpose the code is compiled with debug options on occigen:

+     -i4 -r8 -O  -CB -fpe0 -ftrapuv -traceback -g  -fp-model precise -xAVX -fno-alias

+### About creating BSAS12_domain_cfg.nc file : use of DOMAINcfg tool
+ With DCM version of DOMAINcfg, I  took the files `bathy_meter.nc`, `coordinates.nc` and nemo namelist used with 3.6 version.
+I just adapt nammpp namelist block in order to run the tool on a single node.
+I submit a job on 28 cores (occigen BDW28) and obtained domain_cfg file splitted on 28 domains.
+I recombine the pieces to a full domain file with `nemo_rebuild` tool, and finally get `domain_cfg.nc`, which was renamed `BSAS12_domain_cfg.nc`.

+> Although all was OK with DCM version of DOMAINcfg, there are some harmless error messages appearing in the ocean.output file after the job.
+They can be disregarded.
+>
+> I think that in domain_cfg.nc file, there is a lack of information for tracability.
+I recommend to add some global attributes to describe the input files used when creating the file.
+>
+> NEMO by itself is looking to `cn_cfg` and `nn_cfg` global attribute.
+If not found they are respectively replaced by `UNKNOWN` and `-999999`.
+>
+>         ncatted -h -a cn_cfg,global,c,c,bsas  -a nn_cfg,global,c,l,12 BSAS12_domain_cfg.nc
+>
+>  will add those two attributes to the domain_cfg.nc file.
+> For the tracability, I also think that at least information regarding the full names of the bathymetry and coordinates file (not just bathy_meter and coordinates) should be indicated as a global attribute.
+>
+> But this is not enough to rebuild correctly the domain_cfg.nc file : We also need the namelist, or at least some key values used in the setting of the partial steps vertical grid (and for sigma coordinates as well).
+However, giving just the name of the namelist in a global attribute is probably not sufficient but will be better than nothing (namelist are too easy to erase or change ! ).

+#### _Comments_

  At the end of a segment there is a run.stat.nc file holding Smin, Smax, Tmin, Tmax and ABS(SSH)max, ABS(U)max